Peach to offer first-of-its-kind Self-Service Portfolio Migration™—at no cost

 Legacy portfolio migrations are typically conducted by a third party—either an outside vendor or your new servicing provider—working in collaboration with your internal team.
 The two teams migrate loans in batches, troubleshooting issues on a per-loan basis as they arise.

-Because every system behaves differently in its terminology, interest accrual, routing and status mapping, there’s a lot that can go wrong.
+Because every system behaves differently in its terminology, interest accrual, rounding and status mapping, there’s a lot that can go wrong.
 And when migrations involve manual data entry—which they almost always do—errors are unavoidable at scale.

 What’s more, migration processes are notoriously brittle, and unexpected discrepancies can arise in your data even after rigorous testing.
 Reconciliation down to the penny is painstaking work, and seemingly simple issues like rounding can cause your new and old systems to disagree.
 Minor inaccuracies can compound into unintended consequences for the borrower—for example, an inaccurate payment amount can result in an overdue status in your new system.
 These challenges can be compounded by migration methods that transfer only a snapshot of each loan, rather than the loan’s full history, making it much more difficult to rectify discrepancies as they arise.